 Spin up an entire control center in your browser—floating windows, fake telemetry, blinking warnings, and a terminal that reacts like a movie prop.

-Think “Hollywood cyber deck” more than single-terminal prank.
+Think “Hollywood cyber deck” more than single-terminal simulator.

 Launch the simulator and you are greeted by a retro-futuristic desktop.
 Icons slide into place, widgets animate, and you can drag windows across multiple layers.
 The UI borrows cues from Linux workstations, sci-fi control rooms, and classic RTS games.
 Each module—Password Cracker, Satellite Uplink, Bitcoin Miner, Network Tracer—has its own micro-animations and faux data.
 Stack them and it feels as if you are balancing half a dozen covert operations at once.